Mick Channon

-Michael Roger Channon (born 28 November 1948) is an English former professional footballer who played as a forward, most notably for Southampton, and went on to represent the England national team in the 1970s.
-Scoring over 250 goals in his career, he also became known for his trademark windmill goal celebration.
+Michael Roger Channon (born 28 November 1948) is an English former professional footballer who played as a forward and represented the England national team in the 1970s.
+Scoring over 250 goals in his career, mainly for Southampton, he became known for his trademark windmill goal celebration.
 Channon later became a successful racehorse trainer.

-Football
+Club career

 Southampton

 Channon was born in Orcheston, Wiltshire and made his debut for Southampton as a 17-year-old in 1966, scoring in a match against Bristol City.
 Within three years he had established himself as the club's main goalscorer and was consistent in front of goal at a time when Southampton were one of the less fashionable teams in English football's First Division.
 However, despite a record season tally of 21 goals for Southampton in 1974, the club was relegated to the Second Division at the end of the season.

 Channon stayed loyal to Southampton despite obvious concerns for his international chances and was rewarded in 1976 which was a special year for Channon.
 Southampton were still in the Second Division but nevertheless enjoyed a dream run to the FA Cup final where they played Manchester United.
 Although Southampton were a lower division side, they were considerably more experienced than Manchester United's youthful team.
 Southampton won 1–0, with Channon playing a part in the winning goal scored late in the game by Bobby Stokes.
 It was his first domestic honour in the game.

 Manchester City

 In the 1977 close season, Channon left Southampton — still in the Second Division — to join Manchester City in a £300,000 deal.
 His new club were making progress, having just finished second in the First Division behind champions Liverpool, but this was where they peaked and Channon struggled to settle.
-He scored just 12 goals in his first season and 11 in his second.
+He made 72 appearances and scored 24 goals during his time at Manchester City.